 In fact, these damages are so different from case to case that lawyers each have their own formula or method for calculating them.

-Examples of personal injury settlements online rarely break down how they’re calculated.
+Personal injury settlement amounts examples of personal injury settlements online rarely break down how they’re calculated.

 This may be because of how many factors are at play.